 The East Bay Wrap Regional Center (EBW–RC) program provides an array of support and assistance for youth with Intellectual Disabilities and their families.
 Services include safety planning, behavioral intervention, family and individual coaching.
 The program provides resource linkage to natural and community based supports, and assessment of family/youth needs in such areas as housing, vocational training, and education.
 Services are provided directly or engaged by program staff rather than brokered, as in a traditional case-management model.

-Specialized Wraparound (Wrap) is a family-centered, community-based team approach designed to support youth ages 5-25 and their families create sustainable stability and change in the home and community.
+Specialized Wraparound (Wrap) is a family-centered, community-based team approach designed to support youth and young adults ages 5-25 and their families create sustainable stability and change in the home and community.
 Specialized Wraparound offers a myriad of services and support, including behavioral and mental health assessments and interventions, as well as psychiatric services and medication support.